(A popular article; a summary of two articles below)

 “A dog is man’s best friend.”
 That common saying may contain some truth, but dogs are not the only animal friend whose companionship people enjoy.
 For many people, a cat is their best friend.
 Despite what dog lovers may believe, cats make excellent housepets as they are good companions, they are civilized members of the household, and they are easy to care for.

 Eighthly, they write their conclusion.
 Easily put, a conclusion is the re-statement of major points they have written in their previous pro paragraphs.
 But this doesn’t have to copy-and-paste the exact ideas that they have given.
-Rather, they put them in different ways meaning the same.
+Rather, they put them in different ways rendering the same meaning.
 In the sample essay, it is the following:

 Cats are low maintenance, civilized companions.
 People who have small living quarters or less time for pet care should appreciate these characteristics of cats.
 However, many people who have plenty of space and time still opt to have a cat because they love the cat personality.
 In many ways, cats are the ideal housepets